RTcmix/rtcmix.github.io/reference/instruments/LPCPLAY.md

     ("whispered") output.
 Setting them both to a value \> 1.0 (the unvoiced\_thresh has to be \> the unvoiced\_thresh) will result in completely 'voiced' speech.
-  - The pitch parameter in **LPCPLAY** can be used to specify a relative transposition (in oct.pc) of the original pitch analysis (i.e. 0.02 will transpose the sound up 2 semitones, -0.0587 will transpose down 5.87 semitones).
-If an oct.pc pitch is given \> 1.0, the synthesis will use that base as a 'center' for the original pitch analysis and adjust the pitches accordingly.
+  - The pitch/transposition parameter (p3) in **LPCPLAY** can be used in many different ways.
+In the discussion below, *base frequency* is the calculated average of all the frame frequencies in the specified LPC data frames.
+    - p3 > -1.0 && p3 < 1.0: Pitch transposed by p3 semitones (may be fractional)
+    - p3 > 20.0: Pitch transposed by ratio of p3 (Hz) to base frequency (Hz)
+    - p3 > 0.0 && p3 <= 20.0: Pitch transposed by ratio of p3 (pch) to base frequency (Hz)
+    - p3 < -20.0: Pitch set to flat value of -p3 (Hz)
+    - p3 >= -20 && p3 < -1.0: Pitch set to flat value of -p3 (pch)

-  - **setdev** controls how much an adjusted pitch analysis will 'spread' -- a value of 1 will produce almost no spread, i.e. a single pitch.
+  - **setdev** controls how much in Hertz an adjusted pitch analysis will deviate from its *base frequency* -- a value of 1 will produce almost no spread.
 Higher values will start reflecting more and more of the pitch deviation from the original pitch analysis.
 0 turns this action off.
   - The warp parameter will shift the filter formants up or down from their original values. \> 0.0 causes an upwards shift, \< 0.0 does a downward shift.
+  - The three experimental utilities, **fix\_pitch_octaves**, **fix\_pitch\_gaps**, and **pitch\_smoothing**, attempt to auto-correct the pitch frame data in the LPC analysis prior to performing resynthesis.
+Each is just a flag to turn the procedure on or off.
+All are off by default.

 **LPCIN** functions the same way as **LPCPLAY**, except that an input soundfile takes the place of the pitched (buzz) signal in the